-In the event that a contractor must be called back to make corrections on rehabilitation work items that are not covered by the one-year warranty, the County has the option to cover the costs through the current CDBG construction budget prior to final loan closing.
-If the cost is not covered through the available construction budget and requires an increase in loan or grant funds, such increase must be approved by the Loan Review Committee.
+In the event that a contractor must be called back to make corrections on rehabilitation work items that are not covered by the one\(1)-year warranty, the County has the option to cover the costs through the current CDBG construction budget prior to final loan closing.
+If the cost is not covered through the available construction budget and requires an increase in loan or grant funds, such increase must be approved by the Loan Review CommitteeLRC and the County.